-Newedge Trend Index
+Newedge Trend Index Review

 This equally weighted index calculates the rate of return on a daily basis.
 This is done from a collection of trend following centric CTAs.
 This index undergoes a rebalance every year.
 It is to be kept in mind that CTA funds use a number of strategies - including pattern recognition, arbitrage, fundamental, technical, counter-trend, momentum and trend following.
 The strategies of trend following have been historically an important strategy within the CTA funds.